-All students applying for or receiving US Federal Aid (subsidized, unsubsidized and PLUS) must progress satisfactorily towards completion of a chosen academic program in order to remain eligible to receive US loan support.
+All students applying for or receiving Federal Student Aid (Direct Subsidized, Unsubsidized and/or Graduate/Parent PLUS Loans) must progress satisfactorily towards completion of a chosen academic programme in order to remain eligible to receive Federal Student Aid.

-Prior to a loan disbursement of any Federal Financial Aid, Satisfactory Academic Progress (SAP) will be confirmed by the relevant Faculty staff, giving assurance that SAP is being maintained based on an assessment of student progress and achievement in line with qualitative and maximum timeframe measures.
+Prior to a loan disbursement of any Federal Student Aid, Satisfactory Academic Progress (SAP) will be confirmed by the relevant Faculty staff, giving assurance that SAP is being maintained based on an assessment of student progress and achievement in line with qualitative and maximum timeframe measures.
 These results will be obtained prior to the disbursement of loan monies at each semester in the academic year to determine whether students have formally met, or not met, the semester pass mark and/or the progression requirements that will determine whether the pace of study remains within the specified parameters.

 The guidelines below have been established to encourage students to complete successfully academic programs for which aid is received.

-Satisfactory Academic Progress is assessed using policies articulated in the University of Surrey general regulations and programme regulations.
+SAP is assessed using policies articulated in the University Regulations.

-USA Loan students who permanently withdraw from a course should be aware that they may not be regarded as a new entrant for FFEL loan purposes.
-Applicants would not be entitled to a clean slate for Satisfactory Academic Progress under rules of the Federal Loan program.
+Students receiving Federal Student Aid who permanently withdraw from a programme should be aware that they may not be regarded as a new entrant for FFEL loan purposes.
+Applicants would not be entitled to a clean slate for SAP under rules of the Federal Direct Loan program.
 Prior work must be taken into consideration.